-Before you register for classes you must accept full responsibility to pay all tuition, fees, and associated costs while enrolled at BYU.
-Once you have agreed to the declaration, then that hold will be lifted.
+Before you can register for classes you must accept full responsibility to pay all tuition, fees, and associated costs while enrolled at BYU.
+Once you have agreed to the declaration, then that hold will be removed from your account.

 Before you can register for classes we must receive your official high school transcript and validate that you self-reported classes and grades accurately.
 This does not need to be a final transcript, so send an official copy as soon as possible.More Info

-Tools to help you decide which classes you should take include the University Catalog and the Class Schedule.More Info about Registration
+Tools to help you decide which classes to take include the University Catalog, the Class Schedule, and the University Advisement Center.More Info about Registration

 New Student Orientation (NSO) is the first event held for you when you arrive on campus.
 It includes tours, social activities, and learning about the BYU environment.
 Visiting students are invited to attend spring or summer New Student Orientation with the other new students.

 “How to BYU” is a website that provides a guide for what first-year students need to know.
-It will help you learn more information about housing and transportation, student life, first-year mentoring, and more.
+It will help you learn more information about student life, technology, housing and transportation, and more.

-My Financial Center is the system where you pay tuition and charges, manage your financial aid and scholarships, and find important alerts about your student account.Video about My Financial Center
+My Financial Center is BYU’s online financial system.
+You will use it to pay tuition and charges and find important alerts about your student account.More Info about My Financial Center

 You may prefer to receive messages via your personal email, text messaging, or in other ways.
-However, these communication methods are unsecured.
+But, these are not secure communication methods.

 Visiting students are required to live either in on-campus housing or in BYU contracted off-campus housing.
 Some on-campus housing may require you to have a meal plan.
 Meal plans also make it easier for you to save time and money.
-To accommodate returning missionaries, there are communities for students who are 19 or older.
-There are also many contracted apartments right around campus.On-Campus Housing
+There are on-campus housing communities for students who are 19 or older.
+There are also many off-campus contracted apartments close to campus.On-Campus Housing

 The University Advisement Center is the perfect place to help you decide on courses during your time at BYU as a visiting student.
 If you want to meet with an advisor, contact the University Advisement Center for information about services they offer.